sameer9j/sys6018-competition-revenue-prediction/README.md

 Andrew Evans  (ACE8P): Data cleaning, competition report

+# Documents

+modelbuilding.py - Python-based OLS, Lasso, Spline and RF modeling using the original dataset with cross-validation

+SS8GC_Google_OLS.R - R-based Spline and OLS modeling using the new dataset

+c4-10 reflection.pdf - 1-page reflection on the project

+Data_Cleaning.ipynb - See below

 # Data Exploration and Data Cleaning
 Non-categorical data:
   - date: create week of daty and month of year based on date.